murex/Dev-Interview-Preparation/README.md

 The test can be scheduled between two days and two weeks after the call.
 A link to the test will be shared via email.

+The test is tailored to your profile — each profile (Java Developer, C++ Developer, Frontend Developer, Data Engineer, Full Stack Developer) has its own dedicated test covering the topics most relevant to that role.

 Before you start your test, make sure that you read the "_**Getting Yourself Ready**_" section.

 ## 5. HR Interview